TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/octave/index.md

 See .github/CONTRIBUTING.md for further details.
 -->

-Welcome to the [Fizz Buzz](https://sampleprograms.io/projects/fizz-buzz) in [Octave](https://sampleprograms.io/languages/octave) page!
+Welcome to the [Fizz Buzz](https://sampleprograms.io/projects/fizz-buzz) in [Octave](https://sampleprograms.io/languages/octave)!
 Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution